 This is a three-year degree with distinct majors which allow you to specialise in different applications of computer science and computer systems.

 The Bachelor of Computer Science is currently accredited with the Australian Computer Society at Professional Level.

 The program structure is outlined in our handbook.
 Here you can view all of the subjects you will be studying.

 This major aims to develop graduates with sound skills in the discipline of programming.
 The focus is on programming at the level of system calls to the underlying operating system and many of the units use the industry standard language for systems programming, namely C/C++, as the vehicle of instruction.

-This major aims to introduce students to the foundations of Artificial Intelligence (AI) as well as its modern practical applications.
+Advanced development of Artificial Intelligence (AI) and Robotics has resulted in increased AI applications in many industries as well as our everyday life.
+This major aims to introduce students to the foundations of AI as well as its modern practical applications.